Alfred von Waldersee: Early years and beyond

 Waldersee was born at Potsdam into a military and aristocratic family.
 After attending several cadet schools, in 1850 he was commissioned as a Leutnant into the Artillery Corps of the Prussian army and he soon attracted the favorable notice of his superiors.
 In his first major campaign, the Austro-Prussian War of 1866, he served as aide-de-camp to General of Artillery Prince Friedrich Karl of Prussia, with whom he was present at Königgrätz.
 In the course of this campaign, Count Waldersee was promoted to major and assigned to the Prussian General Staff.
 Thereafter, he served on the staff of X Army Corps, a new formation in the conquered kingdom of Hanover.
 In January 1870, he became military attaché at the Paris embassy of Prussia.
 At this post he was able to gather intelligence on troop strengths and other information on the French military that proved valuable in the campaigns to come.

 In the Franco-Prussian War, Lieutenant Colonel Count Waldersee, recognized for his military prowess and recent analysis of the adversary's armed forces, proved a most useful assistant to the "supreme War-Lord."
 He was present at the great battles around Metz, assigned to the staff of General Grand Duke of Mecklenburg-Schwerin; and later in operations against Chanzy's army on the Loire.
-The grand duke was a prominent soldier, but not a tactician of note, and the successful outcome of the western campaign was largely due to his adviser, Waldersee.
+The grand duke was a soldier, but not a tactician of note, and the successful outcome of the western campaign was largely due to his adviser, Waldersee.

 At the end of the war, Waldersee received the Iron Cross, First Class, and was entrusted with the difficult post of German representative at Paris, in which his tact and courtesy were marked.
-At the end of 1871, Waldersee took command of the 13th Uhlan Regiment at Hanover, and two years later became chief of staff of the Hanoverian army corps, in which he had served before 1870.
+At the end of 1871, Waldersee took command of the 13th Uhlan Regiment at Hanover, and two years later became chief of staff of the Hanoverian Army corps, in which he had served before 1870.

 On 14 April 1874, he married Mary Esther Lee (1837–1914), third daughter of the wealthy New York City merchant David Lee and widow of Prince Frederick of Schleswig-Holstein.
-Mary had previously been created Princess of Nöer by the Emperor of Austria.
-She became an advocate for the poor in Prussia and was honored for her compassion.
+Mary had previously been created Princess of Nöer by the Emperor of Austria and her elder sister, Josephine, was the wife of Baron August von Wächter, the Württembergian Minister of Foreign Affairs.
+Mary became an advocate for the poor in Prussia and was honored for her compassion.